-The annual Lions All-Star Football Game has progressed for more than three decades from an idea of humble origin and uncertain future to a sometimes shaky, but eventual, unqualified success.
-It has been fun-raising and fund-raising at its’ very best.
+The annual Lions All-Star Football Game has progressed for more than four decades from an idea of humble origin and uncertain future to an unqualified success.

 Willows Lion Wayne Strohl came to the Willows Lions Club in 1977 with a dream.
 He asked the Willows Lions if they would or could sponsor an All-Star Football game for graduating high school seniors.
 This idea was born due to Lion Wayne playing in the Sacramento Soroptimist Club All-Star Football Game, which featured players from Sacramento area schools against schools north of Sacramento.
 The year Wayne played was the last time schools north of Sacramento were invited to play in the Soroptimist game due to population growth of the Sacramento area.
 After playing in that game, attending college and becoming a football coach himself, Lion Wayne felt it would be advantageous to have a District All-Star Football game for our outstanding athletes.
 The Willows Lions Club thought is was an exceptionally great idea, but thought it should be a Lions District project rather than a Club project, where more people could be involved.
 Lion Wayne and other members of the Willows Lions Club took the idea to a District Cabinet Meeting and presented it to the Cabinet members.
 It was accepted overwhelmingly, thereby creating the birth of District 4-C-1’s All-Star Football Game.